MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

 This section demonstrate SIMPLE-NN with examples.
 Example files are in :gray:`SIMPLE-NN/examples/`.
 In this example, snapshots from 500K MD trajectory of amorphous SiO\ :sub:`2`\  (60 atoms) are used as training set.

 ..
 Note::

-    To actually run the example, you need to modify :gray:`str_list` to suit your environment.
+    Since we set the relative path for reference file in :gray:`str_list`, You need to move to the directory indicated in each section below to run the examples.

 .. _Generate NNP: